 The information you are gathering during these visits should not be confused with the legal and administrative checks – the due diligence – that needs to be done when you move on to making an offer on a property and negotiating with the vendor.
 Those checks will need to be done by a lawyer or surveyor or other qualified professional.
 However you can get much more information from your viewings than many people realise.
 It all depends upon how you go about it.

 You need to inspect target properties in great detail, which can be a problem with the estate agent and vendor looking on.
 But think about how much money you are being asked to pay and how much they will earn and then just get on with it, regardless of the looks you might get.
 It may help to make it clear that you are very serious about the property, as they will see it as less of a waste of time.

 When inspecting a target property you want to carry out as many of the checks discussed below as possible.
 Take notes of everything you observe, and make quick sketches or take digital photos where possible.
 Not all of these checks may be applicable in your case, and some of the checks can be done after the visit and don’t require that you are physically present in the property.
-You can download a checklist and target property report sheet from the website to help you.

 Property structure & condition

 Identify supporting walls and check their condition.
 Look for serious cracks or other signs of distress in main structural features (supporting walls, beams, retaining walls, pool casing, etc.).
 Even an untrained eye should be able to tell the difference between obvious structural faults and mere cosmetic problems (hairline cracks in plastering).
 The trick is to identify and scrutinise the structural elements.
 Simply knocking on a wall with your knuckles is often enough to distinguish a dividing wall from a supporting wall.
 Structural problems are the most complicated and expensive to resolve, so it is important to identify signs of them.
 Bulging walls are a bad sign.
 Sagging roofs are another bad sign that might indicate the need for major building reforms.